Personalize your DealNews Experience

 Though every day of the shopping season has a certain percentage of deals — ranking them by last year's number of DealNews Editors' Choice discounts, Thanksgiving has the most, followed by Cyber Monday and, finally, Black Friday — it's probably best to pick your shopping days based on what you're buying.
 Every day of Thanksgiving weekend will offer a different selection of sales — and that means there will better days to buy certain things.

-However, bear in mind that the above are trends rather than hard-and-fast rules.
-If you're looking for specific items, take a look at the deals being offered over the weekend to decide when it will be the best time to snag a sale.
+However, if you're looking for specific items, take a look at the deals being offered over the weekend to decide when it will be the best time to snag a sale.

 Readers, on what days do you shop the most during the holiday season?
 Are you more of an early bird or a last-minute shopper?
 Share your thoughts in the comments below!